Ethan-Arrowood/trials-and-tribulation-of-self-hosting-nextjs/slides.md

 # Rolling Deployments

 <!--
-Since we don't really fit into the regular serverless model, we had to come up with a way to deploy applications without disrupting production.
+So, since we don't really fit into the regular serverless model of ephemeral deployments, we had to come up with a way to deploy applications without disrupting production.

 You wouldn't want your entire database to be reset every time you deployed your web app, right?

-So, we utilize a rolling deployment system.
-And the best part this isn't even unique to just Next.js.
+Integrating with our clustering and replication process, we utilize a rolling deployment system.
+And the best part is this isn't even unique to just Next.js.

-The entire Harper platform uses this same technique to as part of its replication system to distribute operations across the network.
+The entire Harper platform uses this technique to distribute operations across the network.
 -->

 ---